xemlock/google-apps-login/readme.txt

 === Google Apps Login ===
 Contributors: lionsher, nathansingh, chrisakelley, dimensionmedia
-Tags: login, google, authentication, oauth, google login, google apps, Google Workplace, sso, single-sign-on, auth, intranet, g suite
+Tags: login, google, authentication, oauth, google login, google apps, Google Workspace, sso, single-sign-on, auth, intranet, g suite
 Requires at least: 4.0
 Tested up to: 5.7.2
 Stable tag: 3.4.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Simple secure login and user management through your Google Workplace for WordPress (uses secure OAuth2, and MFA if enabled)
+Simple secure login and user management through your Google Workspace for WordPress (uses secure OAuth2, and MFA if enabled)

 == Description ==

 Google Apps Login allows existing WordPress user accounts to login to your website using Google to securely authenticate their account.
 This means that if they are already logged into Gmail for example, they can simply click their way through the WordPress login screen - no username or password is explicitly required!

-Google Apps Login uses the latest **secure OAuth2 authentication recommended by Google**, including 2-factor Auth if enabled for your Google Workplace (formerly known as Google Apps and G Suite) accounts.
+Google Apps Login uses the latest **secure OAuth2 authentication recommended by Google**, including 2-factor Auth if enabled for your Google Workspace (formerly known as Google Apps and G Suite) accounts.

 This is far simpler to configure than the older SAML protocol.

 Google Apps Login is trusted by thousands of organizations from schools to large public companies.
-Google Apps Login for WordPress is the most popular enterprise grade plugin enabling login and user management based on your Google Workplace domain.
+Google Apps Login for WordPress is the most popular enterprise grade plugin enabling login and user management based on your Google Workspace domain.

-Its plugin setup requires you to have admin access to any Google Workplace domain, or a regular Gmail account, to register and obtain two simple codes from Google.
+Its plugin setup requires you to have admin access to any Google Workspace domain, or a regular Gmail account, to register and obtain two simple codes from Google.

 = Support and Premium features =

 Full support and premium features are also available for purchase:

-Eliminate the need for Google Workplace (previous called Google Apps and G Suite) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations's websites and intranet.
+Eliminate the need for Google Workspace (previous called Google Apps and G Suite) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations's websites and intranet.

 **See [our website at wp-glogin.com](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Top&utm_medium=freemium&utm_campaign=Freemium) for more details.**

-The Premium version allows everyone in your Google Workplace (Google Apps / G Suite) domain to login to WordPress - an account will be automatically created in WordPress if one doesn't already exist.
+The Premium version allows everyone in your Google Workspace (Google Apps / G Suite) domain to login to WordPress - an account will be automatically created in WordPress if one doesn't already exist.

 Our Enterprise version goes further, allowing you to specify granular access and role controls based on Google Group or Organizational Unit membership.